01 Sep 2016

 The fee for practitioners whose principal place of practice is NSW is $430.1

 A full fee schedule, including the fee arrangements for practitioners whose principal place of practice is NSW, will be published on the Board’s website.

-Board Chair, Ms Catherine Loughry, said that the Board has worked hard to ensure that the fee is set at the lowest practicable level, while still ensuring that it can fulfil its obligations as a national regulator.
+Board Chair, Ms Catherine Loughry, said the Board was pleased it could freeze the fee - following a reduction for 2015/16 - while fulfilling its obligations as a national regulator.

 The Board will also shortly publish the Health Profession Agreement (HPA).
 The HPA provides information about the Board’s financial operations, outlines the partnership between the Board and the Australian Health Practitioner Regulation Agency (AHPRA), and the services AHPRA will provide to the Board to regulate podiatry.